SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Relevant Research

 Context-aware ST models have been shown to be robust towards error-prone automatic segmentations of the test set at inference time \cite{context_helps}.
-Our work bears similarities with \citet{segmentation_gaido,segmentation_gaido_iwslt2021}, where they re-segmented the train set by splitting at random words in the transcript, and then obtained the corresponding audio via forced alignment, and the translations with a word alignment algorithm \cite{fast-align}.
-Here we split directly the audio with \textsc{SHAS} \cite{shas} into segments that resemble proper sentences, and furthermore use an MT model to learn the text alignment.
-We thus create data of high quality that can be generally useful, and not only for error-prone test set segmentations.
-Finally, recent work showed that context-aware ST models evaluated on fixed-length automatic segmentations of the test can be very competitive compared to the manual gold segmentation \cite{dont_discard}.
-In this research we show that by utilizing data from \textsc{SegAugment}, the translation quality of ST models is equally high, either when we evaluate on the gold or on an automatic segmentation of the test, and without explicitly making them context-aware.
+Our method bears similarities with \citet{segmentation_gaido,segmentation_gaido_iwslt2021} in that it re-segments the train set to create synthetic data.
+However, unlike their approach, where they split at random words in the transcript, we use a specialized Audio Segmentation method \cite{shas} to directly split the audio into segments resembling proper sentences.
+Furthermore, instead of using word alignment algorithms to get the target text \cite{fast-align}, we learn the alignment with an MT model.
+We thus create high-quality data that can be generally useful, and not only for error-prone test set segmentations.
+Finally, recent work has demonstrated that context-aware ST models evaluated on fixed-length automatic segmentations can be competitive compared to the manual segmentation \cite{dont_discard}.
+Here, we find that utilizing data from \textsc{SegAugment} yields high translation quality for ST models evaluated on automatic segmentations, even surpassing the translation quality of the manual segmentation, and without explicitly making them context-aware.